Improving the landscape of livestock data

 Our Community of Practice meets on an annual basis to share their work and plan new collaborations.

-LD4D is facilitated and supported by the project Supporting Evidence Based Interventions (SEBI), awarded to The Royal (Dick) School of Veterinary Studies at The University of Edinburgh.
+LD4D is facilitated and supported by the Centre for Supporting Evidence Based Interventions in Livestock (SEBI-Livestock), awarded to The Royal (Dick) School of Veterinary Studies at The University of Edinburgh.

 SEBI mobilises and applies data and evidence to help the livestock community make better investments that improve livelihoods for smallholders in low and middle-income countries.